-The guidance also includes a sample chapter for wetlands that incorporates these recommendations into a format similar to that found in many local CAOs and contains definitions commonly used in wetlands regulations.
+The guidance includes recommendations for wetland protection based on best available science, such as wetland buffers and mitigation options.
+The guidance also includes a sample chapter for wetlands that incorporates these recommendations into a format similar to many local CAOs and contains definitions commonly used in wetlands regulations.

-“Protect and enhance critical areas within the area where agricultural activities are conducted, while maintaining and improving the long-term viability of agriculture in the state of Washington and reducing the conversion of farmland to other uses” - RCW 36.70A.700
+Protect and enhance critical areas within the area where agricultural activities are conducted, while maintaining and improving the long-term viability of agriculture in the state of Washington and reducing the conversion of farmland to other uses - RCW 36.70A.700

 The publications listed below can be used by cities and counties to help develop regulations for protecting and managing wetlands:

-- Wetlands in Washington State - Volume 1: A Synthesis of the Science (March 2005): Under the Growth Management Act, local governments are required to use the best available science when reviewing and revising their wetlands policies and regulations.
+- Wetlands in Washington State - Volume 1: A Synthesis of the Science (March 2005): Under the Growth Management Act, local governments are required to use the best available science when reviewing and revising their wetland policies and regulations.
 We worked with the Washington Department of Fish and Wildlife to develop this comprehensive synthesis of the science regarding freshwater wetlands to assist local governments.

 - Wetlands in Washington State – Volume 2: Guidance for Protecting and Managing Wetlands (April 2005): This volume translates the science synthesized in Volume 1 into guidance on protecting and managing wetlands for local governments.

-- Characterizing Wetland Buffers (September 2017): This manual provides procedures to characterize compliance with wetland buffers that are required under regulations both at the state and local levels.
+- Characterizing Wetland Buffers (September 2017): This manual provides procedures to assess compliance with wetland buffers that are required under regulations both at the state and local levels.
 It can be used by state agencies and local governments to characterize both the implementation and the effectiveness of their requirements for wetland buffers.
 The results can also be used to inform management decisions on policies and regulations regarding buffers.